SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/08 - Selection - Checking for Null Values.md

 # Overview

-This lesson builds logically from `try` / `except` by introducing **null checks**.
+This lesson builds on your ability to prevent errors by introducing **null checks**.
 You will learn what a null value is in Python, why using a null value incorrectly can cause errors, and how checking for null values can prevent crashes before they happen.

 # Important Information